davidrhoden/davidrhoden-basic-netlify/timeline/stacks/stacks-off-white-linen-night-aug-7-2004.md

 ---
 title: The Stacks played a party.
 It turned into a struggle.
 date: 2004-08-07T18:00:00.000Z
-summary: The gig itself wasn't remarkable but the aftermath was.
 excerpt: The gig itself wasn't remarkable but the aftermath was.
 category: designs
 image: /static/img/designs/offwhite-linen-night-aug-7-2004.jpg